entigolabs/entigo-infralib-agent/README.md

 # Entigo Infralib Agent

-Entigo infralib agent prepares an AWS Account or Google Cloud Project for Entigo infralib terraform modules.
+Entigo infralib agent prepares an AWS Account or Google Cloud Project for [Entigo infralib terraform modules](https://github.com/entigolabs/entigo-infralib).
 Creates the required resources for S3/storage, DynamoDB, CloudWatch, CodeBuild/Cloud Run Jobs, CodePipeline/Delivery Pipeline, and IAM roles and policies.
-Executes pipelines which apply the specified Entigo infralib terraform modules.
+Executes pipelines which apply the configured modules.
 During subsequent runs, the agent will update the modules to the latest version and apply any config changes.

 * [Requirements](#requirements)
 * [Compiling Source](#compiling-source)